-There is no restriction on the Company's ability to issue Common Shares, other than as provided in its Articles of Incorporation and the Revised Corporation Code, or the ability of any of its shareholders to dispose of, encumber or pledge, their Common Shares, and there can be no assurance that the Company will not issue Common Shares or that such shareholders will not dispose of, encumber or pledge their Common Shares.
+There is no restriction on the Company's ability to issue Common Shares, other than as provided in its Articles of Incorporation and the Revised Corporation Code, or the ability of any of its shareholders to dispose of, encumber or pledge, their Common Shares, and there can be no assurance that the Company will not issue Common Shares or that such shareholders will not dispose of, encumber, or pledge their Common Shares.

-Shareholders may be subject to limitations on minority shareholders rights.
+Shareholders may be subject to limitations on minority shareholders rights

 Minority shareholders are not afforded special rights to protect their interests under Philippine law.
-The Revised Corporation Code of the Philippines, however, provides for minimum minority shareholders protection in certain instances wherein a vote by the shareholders representing at least two-thirds of the Company's outstanding capital stock is required.
-The Revised Corporation Code of the Philippines also grants shareholders an appraisal right allowing a dissenting shareholder to require the corporation to purchase his shares in certain instances.
+The Revised Corporation Code, however, provides for minimum minority shareholders protection in certain instances wherein a vote by the shareholders representing at least two-thirds of the Company's outstanding capital stock is required.
+The Revised Corporation Code also grants shareholders an appraisal right allowing a dissenting shareholder to require the corporation to purchase his shares in certain instances.
 Derivative actions are rarely brought on behalf of companies in the Philippines.
 Accordingly, there can be no assurance that legal rights or remedies of minority shareholders will be the same, or as extensive, as those available in other jurisdictions or sufficient to protect the interests of minority shareholders.

-No guarantee that Issuer will pay any dividends.
+No guarantee that Issuer will pay any dividends

 Dividends declared by the Company on the Shares are payable in cash or in additional Shares.
-The Board of Directors has approved the Company's dividend policy to declare and pay dividends of 30%-50% based on prior year's core net income after tax, subject to applicable laws and regulations.
+The Board of Directors has approved a dividend policy to declare and pay dividends of 30% to 50% of the core net income after tax of the preceding fiscal year, subject to the requirements of applicable laws, rules and regulations; availability of cash and unrestricted retained earnings; and other circumstances which may restrict the payment of dividends.